libu40/Recipe-Management/READMe.md

 Create a standalone java application which allows users to manage their favourite recipes.
 It should allow adding, updating, removing and fetching recipes.
-Additionally users should be able to filter available recipes based on one or more of the following
+Additionally, users should be able to filter available recipes based on one or more of the following
 criteria:

 1. Whether or not the dish is vegetarian